kdssoftware/picturehouse/README.md

 - [x] password protect rooms
 - [x] upload images
 - [x] receive images
-- [ ] receive room owner rights with email when creating room
+- [x] receive room owner rights with email when creating room
-- [ ] change password of room
+- [x] change password of room
-- [ ] unlock room, no password needed
+- [x] unlock room, no password needed
+- [x] view images in room
+- [x] gallery scroll images in room
+- [x] pinch, zoom and scroll full sized images
 - [ ] remove room
-- [ ] view images in room
-- [ ] gallery scroll images in room
+- [ ] Delete images
-- [ ] styling
 - [ ] sort images by date
+- [ ] download images seperate
 - [ ] download images as zip file
+- [ ] login using Google and manage your room
+- [ ] Add limitations to rooms
 - [ ] add googledrive to upload unlimited pictures (limited by your Google drive)
 - [ ] add one drive to upload unlimitied pictures (limited by your OneDrive)